openworm/c302/README.md

        nrnivmodl
        nrngui LEMS_c302_D_Pharyngeal_nrn.py

-This produces the following (3D view on right can be produced by selecting in the Neuron main menu: Graph -> Shape plot)
+This produces the following (graph on top is [Ca2+], bottom is membrane potential; 3D view on right can be produced by selecting in the Neuron main menu: Graph -> Shape plot)

 ![Neuron](images/Neuron.png)

-#### 2) Use command line interface
+#### 2) Use command line interface to create new network

 The **c302** command line utility can be used to generate customised networks of varying size, with different cells stimulated, of varying duration from the command line: